Seth Brundle: Aftermath

 Months after Brundle's death, Veronica dies while giving birth to their child, Martin.
 Martin continued his father's work and was often shown videotapes of Seth's work.
 Martin would eventually transform into a new version of Brundlefly, but was successfully able to cure his condition.

 Production

 Before Goldblum was cast, many actors were considered for the role of Seth Brundle, including Richard Dreyfuss, John Malkovich, Mel Gibson and Michael Keaton.
 John Lithgow was offered the role, but turned it down stating it was "too grotesque".
+Producer Mel Brooks had suggested Pierce Brosnan but was rejected by Cronenberg.

-Critics said that Brundle's transformation was used as a social commentary for the social paranoia surrounding the outbreak of HIV and AIDS, however Cronenberg denies this being the case as it was meant to be in place of diseases in general.
+Critics said that Brundle's transformation was used as a social commentary for the social paranoia surrounding the outbreak of HIV and AIDS; however, Cronenberg denies this being the case, saying that the film was meant to serve as a more general metaphor for disease.
 Goldblum was against the original ending of the film where Veronica and Stathis end up back together.
 Goldblum believed that the ending would undermine the tragedy of the story.
 Even though some filmmakers insisted on keeping the ending, it was changed to the more tragic and abrupt ending in the movie.